What Happens to Real Estate after a Hurricane

 As we collectively forge through this surreal event, there are many unanswered questions.
 For most people, the largest financial transaction of their life is the purchase of a home.
 For many families, the creation of wealth is centered around real estate, whether they think about it or not.

 Many homeowners are struggling with important questions regarding if they should repair their homes... how will they get the money... what will their insurance cover?
+What type of assistance is available?
 What will become of Wilmington, after the storm?

 Real Estate Values After a Disaster